Great work needs great tools

 Using Excel for tracking credit management is pushing the software beyond its capabilities.
 Sure, it’s convenient, and it might even work for a little while.
 But it won’t take long for your spreadsheet to get too complicated, and this can lead to it being slow, and you’re likely to start finding errors in data and functions.

-The problem of “Excel abuse” is something that has plagued companies of all shapes and sizes – and the results can be disastrous for your firm.
-We’ve heard stories ranging from giving clients incorrect information and publishing inaccurate financials, through to cash flow mismanagements that cost companies dearly.
+The problem of “Excel abuse” is something that has plagued companies of all shapes and sizes – and the results can be disastrous for your organisation.
+We’ve heard stories ranging from giving clients incorrect information and publishing inaccurate financials, through to cash flow mismanagement that cost companies dearly.